iUmayanga-ui/09/Readme.md

 int main() {
     int num;

-    // Input from the user
     printf("Enter a number to calculate its factorial: ");
     scanf("%d", &num);

-    // Call the factorial function and print the result if (num < 0) {
+    if (num < 0) {
         printf("Factorial is not defined for negative numbers.\n");
     } else {